(Hallux valgus, "Bunion", deviation of the big toe)

 3. Strong and very strong bunion

-Angle over 18 degrees or unstable first tmt joint.
+IM Angle over 18 degrees and/or unstable TMT I joint.

-The strutting of the metatarsal I and II is very strong, the feet are really wide at the front, and fit only in very wide shoes.
+The spreading of the metatarsal I and II is very strong, the feet are really wide at the front, and fit only in very wide shoes.
 Mostly severe pain occurs.

-The correction must be done relying on the first x-ray, by stiffening the middle ankle (cuneiform-metatarsal joint, TMT I) Here we use the same proprietary technique.
+The correction must be done relying on the first x-ray, by stiffening the mid-tarsal joint (cuneiform-metatarsal joint, TMT I).
+Here we use the same selfdeveloped technique.
 The long intramedullary locking plate (55 mm) is used.
+We use also in this procedure the minimally invasive surgical technique.

 All before mentioned advantages are applicable for this technique.